Duetos (Kumbia Kings album)

 Duetos (English: Duets) is the third compilation album and ninth album by Mexican-American cumbia group A.B.
 Quintanilla y Los Kumbia Kings and the third compilation album by Mexican-American musician A.B.
 Quintanilla.
 It was released on March 29, 2005, by EMI Latin.

 Track listing

 DVD

-A CD/DVD of the album was also released.
+A CD/DVD version of the album was also released.
 It contains five music videos.